natelaclaire/cis338/syllabus.md

 ---
 layout: default
-title: Syllabus (Spring 2024 Online)
+title: Syllabus (Fall 2024 Directed Study)
 nav_order: 2
 ---

-# CIS 338: Content Management Systems: Spring 2024 (Online)
+# CIS 338: Content Management Systems: Fall 2024 (Directed Study)

+## Class Meetings

+This course is delivered entirely online in an asynchronous format.
+Recorded lessons and written instructions will be provided in the Brightspace site.

+## Course Description

+This course will survey the most popular Content Management Systems (CMS) and provide practical experience in one of the most commonly used systems (i.e. Drupal, Joomla, or WordPress).
+Through assigned readings, discussion forums, PowerPoint presentations, and hands-on application training, the student will be introduced to the essential concepts of content management on the web and learn to use the tools related to web content management from an applied perspective.
+(3 credits)

 ## Instructor
 ![Nate LaClaire](images/laclaire-nathaniel-183x183.jpg "Nate LaClaire")